dlmarques/ezlearn-client/README.md

 An application used for e-learning with a dashboard where users can access all for a successful journey, built with React, Redux, JavaScript, and CSS.

 EzLearn has a calendar where users can book tasks, a to-do list, and a file manager that allows users to upload and save files.
 All data is saved in a database in real-time.
-EzLearn has a calendar where users can book tasks, a to-do list, and a file manager that allows users to upload and save files.
-All data is saved in a database in real-time.

 ## Project Status